 **Two very sad and disturbing looks at the far-reaching effect plastic is having on our water systems and wildlife:

-So tap water and bottled water are not the answer, and other types of water seem to come with their own set of drawbacks and health concerns.
+So tap water and most bottled waters are not the answer, and other types of water seem to come with their own set of drawbacks and health concerns.
 I’ve read that the more water is processed, whether through a municipal sanitation system or high-end home filtering device, the “deader” it becomes as far as losing the life-giving properties Nature intended it to have.

 Here’s a brief synopsis from Dr. Mercola of the common choices for drinking water and some of the “minuses” associated with each: